-Residents should clean up their communities and fresh markets to prevent diseases which may have come with dirty water, he said.
+Residents should clean up their communities and fresh markets to prevent disease from communicable diseases which may have come with dirty water, he said.

 He said mobile medical units have made 504 visits to various communities and treated 26,016 patients at 18,000 homes while the Public Health Ministry has delivered 80,000 medical packages to flood-hit provinces and reserved 120,000 sets for future distribution.

-The Government Pharmaceutical Organization was ordered to produce 300,000 more medical packages.
+The Government Pharmaceutical Organisation was ordered to produce 300,000 more medical packages.

-He said 35 medical service centers have been negatively impacted by floods and some were relocated to become more accessible to the public.
+He said 35 medical service centres have been negatively impacted by floods and some were relocated to become more accessible to the public.